oddbird/oddsite/content/work/quarqnet.rst

   - title: 'User Stories'
     icon: 'theater'
     text: |
-      We created an itemized list of user stories - a representation of all the user interactions.
+      We created an itemized list of user stories – a representation of all the user interactions.
       Each user story defined one task
       that an athlete, coach, or friend
       might want to accomplish on QuarqNet.
       Before beginning development,
-      we estimated the users stories
+      we estimated the user stories
       and Quarq prioritized them.
       The process of
-      creating, estimating, and prioritizing users stories
+      creating, estimating, and prioritizing user stories
       continued throughout the project,
       allowing Quarq to remain up-to-date
       and in control of the project cost and scope.